Big Brother (Finnish TV series) season 14

 The fourteenth season of Big Brother Suomi premiered on 5 September 2021 and lasted for 12 weeks.
 It was aired on Nelonen with a 24/7 live feed on Ruutu.fi streaming service.

 Elina Kottonen was the host of the main show.
-The Daily Show was co-hosted by Kimmo Vehviläinen and Alma Hätönen.
+Daily Show was co-hosted by Kimmo Vehviläinen and Alma Hätönen.

 The Big Brother house is located at the same place in Vantaa as in the previous VIP season.

 Housemates

 Nominations table

 The first housemate in each box was nominated for two points, and the second housemate was nominated for one point.